-• Key definitions of the AAI rule include the following:

-Abandoned property.
-"Abandoned property" refers to real property that can be presumed to be deserted, or when an intent to relinquish possession or control can be inferred from the general disrepair or lack of activity, such that a reasonable person could believe that there was an intent on the part of the current owner to surrender rights to the property;

-Data gap.
-A "data gap" refers to a lack of or inability to obtain information required under the AAI rule despite good faith efforts by the environmental professional or the person seeking the benefit of the land-owner liability defenses.
-One of the more common examples is when consultants cannot trace historical use of a property back to 1940;

-Environmental professional.
-An "environmental professional" is a person who possesses sufficient specific education, training, and experience necessary to exercise professional judgment to develop opinions and conclusions regarding conditions indicative of releases or threatened releases on, at, in, or to a property.

-• The components of an AAI include, among other things, the following:

-Interviews with past and present owners, operators, and occupants.
-The AAI rule requires these interviews, when necessary, to collect information on past uses and ownerships of the property and to identify potential conditions that may indicate the presence of releases or threatened releases of hazardous substances at the subject property;

-Review of historical sources of information.
-The AAI rule provides that historical sources should be reviewed back to the time that the property first contained structures or was used for residential, agricultural, commercial, industrial, or governmental purposes;

-Reviews of federal, state, tribal, and local government records.
+• Key definitions of the AAI rule include the following: Abandoned property.
+"Abandoned property" refers to real property that can be presumed to be deserted or when an intent to relinquish possession or control can be inferred from the general disrepair or lack of activity, such that a reasonable person could believe that there was an intent on the part of the curren owner to surrender rights to the property; Data gap.
+A "data gap" refers to a lack of or inability to obtain information required under the AAI rule despite good faith efforts by the environmental professional or the person seeking the benefit of the land owner liability defenses.
+One of the more common examples is when consultants cannot trace historica use of a property back to 1940; Environmental professional.
+An "environmental professional" is a person who possesses sufficient specific education, training, and experience necessary to exercise professional judgment to develop opinions and conclusions regarding conditions indicative of releases or threatened releases on, at, in, or to a property. • The components of an AAI include, among other things, the following: Interviews with past and present owners, operators, and occupants.
+The AAI rule requires these interviews, when necessary, to collect information on past uses and ownerships of the property and to identify potentia conditions that may indicate the presence of releases or threatened releases of hazardous substances at the subject property; Review of historical sources of information.
+The AAI rule provides that historical sources should be reviewed back to the time that the property first contained structures or was used for residential, agricultural, com mercial, industrial, or governmental purposes; Searches for recorded environmental cleanup liens.
+The AAI rule requires that the environmental site assessmen include searches for cleanup liens that are filed or recorded against the property.
+Either the prospective property owner or the environmental professional may conduct the search.
+If the environmental profes sional is not instructed to conduct a cleanup lien search, the person seeking the liability protection is re quired to perform the lien search; Reviews of federal, state, tribal, and local government records.
 The AAI rule requires that the environmental site assessments include a review of federal and state government records and specifies the minimum search distance for each record.
 The type of records and the minimum search distances do not differ significantly from the requirements included in the ASTM E1527 standard.